 \subsection{The Description of Quantum Algorithm}

-1) Overview of quantum algorithm capabilities
+1) Overview of Quantum Algorithm Capabilities

-The preceding exposition of quantum parallelism results in distinctly opposing observations.
-On one hand, quantum parallelism holds the potential to tremendously boost computing efficiency.
-Conversely, it can be costly to acquire comprehensive and accurate solutions.
-Thus, it prompts the question, do quantum algorithms truly offer an advantage?
+The preceding discussion on quantum parallelism presents two contrasting views.
+On one hand, quantum parallelism has the potential to significantly enhance computational efficiency.
+On the other hand, obtaining complete and precise solutions can be resource-intensive.
+This leads to a fundamental question: do quantum algorithms truly provide an advantage?

-To answer this question, we should investigate quantum algorithms from the perspective of computational theory through more fundamental problems.
-How can it be ascertained whether a problem can be addressed using a quantum algorithm?
-How should a quantum algorithm be described?
-What's the mechanism for gauging the computational efficiency and the resource utilization of a quantum algorithm?
+To address the problem, we need to examine quantum algorithms from the perspective of computational theory and basic problem structures.
+How can one determine if a problem is suitable for a quantum algorithm?
+How a quantum algorithm is described?
+And what methods can be used to evaluate its computational efficiency and resource usage?

-The exploration of these questions originated with Benioff’s work \cite{benioff1980computer}, wherein he initially coined the quantum Turing machine model.
-This model was later elaborated by Deutsch \cite{deutsch1985quantum, deutsch1989quantum} and Yao \cite{yao1993quantum}, who introduced the quantum circuit model, proving its equivalent standing with the Turing model.
-Subsequent studies by Bernstein \cite{bernstein1993quantum} and Knill \cite{knill2001quantum} formed the foundation of quantum computational complexity theory, developing links with classical computational complexity.
-These classic documents provide the answer:
+This exploration began with Benioff's foundational work \cite{benioff1980computer}, where he introduced the quantum Turing machine model.
+This model was later expanded by Deutsch \cite{ deutsch1989quantum} and Yao \cite{yao1993quantum}, who introduced the quantum circuit model, showing that it is equivalent to the Turing machine model.
+Further work by Bernstein \cite{bernstein1993quantum} and Knill \cite{knill2001quantum} established the theoretical foundation of quantum computational complexity, linking it to classical complexity theory.
+These classic studies provide a key insight:

 \textbullet\quad\emph{A problem unsolvable by classical computation also remains unsolvable by quantum algorithms.}